1. eSpatial Academy

 Drawing a Polygon

 The Draw Polygon option allows you to create a Custom Area on your map.
 This can be useful if you are looking to group data points or get additional information about an area that isn’t available in a boundary dataset.
-To draw a custom area, click the Draw a polygon icon in the Top Tool Bar and a crosshair will appear.
-Click anywhere on the map and a Red Circle will be placed.
-Clicking another point on the map will add another circle as well as a line joining the two together.
+Hold down the left button on your mouse and draw the shape of the area that that you require.
+If you prefer, you can also left click on the map to create waypoints in the polygon until you have drawn the area and shape you require.
 Double clicking on the start point of the shape, or clicking the check icon in the Top Tool Bar will complete your custom area.

-Once complete, the red circles will disappear and the area will be outlined by a solid red line, the color and thickness of which you can change in the Style menu.
+Once complete, the area will be outlined by a solid red line, the color and thickness of which you can change in the Style menu.
 Clicking on the Edit icon allows you to adjust the polygon, which you can do by dragging the circles to different locations.
 The Save icon lets you save your edits, and the Trash Can will delete the Custom Area.
 Clicking on the X will close the info window.

 You can also use a custom area to filter data.
 Once your custom area has been drawn, click anywhere inside it to bring up the info pop up.
 From here, click the Filter option and select the dataset that you want to filter by.
 This will remove all other data points from the map and add the filtered points to your data table.
 The filter can then be removed by closing it in the table.